stefaneidelloth/treezjs/doc/atoms/variable/range/booleanRange.md

 #### Range

-Please select the boolean range you would like to use.
+Please select the boolean range you would like to use:
+* true & false or
+* false & true

 ----